jpetitcolas/jpetitcolas.github.com/_posts/2012-11-26-install-wordpress-as-git-submodule.md

 Then, edit your `wp-config.php` configuration file according to your own situation.
 Just follow the comments.

 Yet, we will define in this file some constants to take the new structure into account.
-Add the following lines into this same file:
+Add the following lines into this same file, **before** the `require_once(ABSPATH . 'wp-settings.php');` line (thanks to Marco Neumann for this precision):

 ``` php
 define('WP_HOME',    'http://'.$_SERVER['SERVER_NAME']);